pchudzik/blog.pchudzik.com/content/post/2017/optimistic-locking.md

 to add number or timestamp field annotated with @Version and leave rest of the work to the JPA implementation.

 Think what's really going on.
-Your transactions is running for about 100 - 300ms and hibernate will keep updating version to make sure optimistic locking is in place every time transaction is committed.
-When your data is mostly read what are the chances that two users will click save button in the exact same moment (when we talk about production server then it will be next friday at 5pm...)?
+Your transaction is running for about 100 - 300ms and Hibernate will keep updating version to make sure optimistic locking is in place every time transaction is committed.
+When your data is mostly read what are the chances that two users will click save button at the exact same moment (when we talk about production server then it will be next Friday at 5pm...)?
 When data gets back from the UI you probably just do entityManager.load(id) and then do some stuff with it.
 Data was on UI for some time, how to do you know it is up to date and if there was no modification in the meantime?
-If you are not using version field and don't send it to the client (there are other use cases and solutions but we are talking about simple forms not those fancy text editors designed for collaboration) you'll overwrite those changes.
-Point is: optimistic locking can't help you if you are not using it.
+If you are not using version field and don't send it to the client (there are other use cases and solutions but we are talking about simple forms, not those fancy text editors designed for collaboration) you'll overwrite those changes.
+The point is: optimistic locking can't help you if you are not using it.

 Let's write some code to see what's going on and why version must be used properly to work as expected.
-First take a look at the model:
+First, take a look at the model:

 {{<highlight java>}}
 @Entity